|

 When set, causes keyboard interrupts to terminate the program.

 configuration file upon startup.
-See Personal and System-wide Configuration Files.
+See Mail Configuration Files.

 disabled.
 These commands include, but are not limited to: